 Definition: When a student is absent or habitually tardy from class without an approved reason, the absence is considered a truancy.
 Absences that are not excused within two days are truancies.
-It is the student's responsibility to make sure his or her absences are verified.
+It is the student's responsibility to make sure their absences are verified.